feyntrop

 Tests

-To run the tests, make sure to have python installed.
-To ensure that feyntrop has been built correctly, please run the file /tests/test_suite.py.
-That means, run
+To run the tests, make sure to have Python installed.
+To ensure that feyntrop was built correctly, run the file /tests/test_suite.py.
+That means running

 cd tests